-- Three prospective gold projects in safe and stable jurisdictions in Canada ranked in the top 30 attractive mining investment regions worldwide by the Fraser Institute.
+- Three prospective gold projects in safe and stable jurisdictions in Canada, which are ranked in the top 30 attractive mining investment regions worldwide by the Fraser Institute.

-- All projects have seen significant historic work providing promising insight.
+- All projects have seen significant historic work.

 - Golden Triangle, historically a prominent region for mining and exploration activity, witnessing resurgence thanks to new discoveries and improved infrastructure.

-- First season of Forrest Kerr drill work exploring areas of historic results including 9.867 g/t gold over 29.3 meters in one zone, and 33.4 g/t gold over 11 meters in another.
+- First season of Forrest Kerr drill work exploring areas of historic results including 9.867 g/t gold over 29.3 meters and 33.4 g/t gold over 11 meters.

-- Aben Resources will be able to earn 100 percent interest over the Forrest Kerr project by expending $3 million on exploration by June 2020.
+- Aben Resources can earn 100 percent interest in the Forrest Kerr project by spending $3 million on exploration by June 2020.